QuantumDreams7/QuantumDreams7.org/README.md

 > By reading the words in this book, your dreams will change.

 > [!NOTE]
-> Continue reading at your own risk.
+> Continue reading at your own risk and responsibility.

 <sup><sup>([index](#index))</sup></sup>